erdemiraysu/Predicting_Dengue_Cases_using_Climate_Variables/README.md

 ![XGB_FeatureImportance](https://user-images.githubusercontent.com/61121277/229638499-49fdca54-b306-495e-8f8a-b48d215f56f9.png)

-The most important features in predicting whether a person would get the seasonal vacccine are:
+The most important features in predicting dengue cases are:
 -  Cumulative humidity
 -  Cumulative Maximum temperature
 -  Cumulative Minimum temperature
--  Cumulative Vegetation Index representing soil
+-  Cumulative Vegetation Index representing soil (as opposed to water or grassy-plants)

 ## Recommendations:
 ***
 * Dengue cases rely on climate variables but the relationship is complex.
-* Sustained heat or humidity is a stronger predictor of dengue than individual cases of heat and humidity.
+* Sustained heat or humidity for over 2-3 months is a stronger predictor of dengue than individual cases of heat and humidity.
-* 2 more outbreaks are expected at the end of 2009 and 2012.
-* Climate change and global warming may make dengue outbreaks more deadly in the future.
-Knowing the next outbreak might help countries prepare.
+* Climate change and global warming may make dengue outbreaks and similar mosquito born illnesses more deadly in the future.
+Knowing the next outbreak might help country.

 ## Limitations, Improvements, Next Steps
 ***
 * More recent data needs to be collected to achieve more accurate predictions.
 * Since the relationship between dengue and climate is complex:
   * Nonlinear relationships need to be taken into account with more complex models.
-  * More meaningful climate related features need to be engineered.
+  * More meaningful and complex climate related features need to be engineered.

 ## Reproducibility:
 ***
-The notebooks were created in Google Colab.
+The jupyter notebooks in this project were created in Google Colab.
 See requirements.txt for the packages used.

 ## Repository Structure
 ***